jan-bogaerts/mark/src/generated/mdc_double_compress.md

 The horizontal splitter manages the layout of 2 child components, allowing users to resize the panels above and below it.
 It has properties for the top and bottom components, the position of the bottom component, and a callback function for when the position value needs to be updated.
 The splitter includes a div component for dragging and triggering the callback.
 # MarkdownCode > components > body > vertical splitter
 The vertical splitter manages the layout of two child components, allowing users to adjust the width of the left panel while changing the size of the right panel.
 It has properties for the left and right components, position, and onPositionChanged callback.
 The splitter includes a div component for dragging and triggering the onPositionChanged callback.
+# MarkdownCode > components > toolbar > format
+The format-tab component arranges its children in a row, including the Style, Paragraph, and Font sections.
+# MarkdownCode > components > toolbar > format > paragraph section
+The paragraph-section component applies markdown formatting to text using icon buttons.
+Supported actions include indenting and unindenting lines or selections.
+# MarkdownCode > components > toolbar > format > font section
+- The font-section component applies markdown formatting to text.
+- Buttons in the component use icons instead of text.
+- Toggle buttons update based on text selection changes in the selection-service.
+- The component supports the following actions: Bold, Italic, Underline, and Strike-through.
+# MarkdownCode > components > toolbar > format > style section
+The style-section component applies markdown formatting to text using buttons with icons.
+The buttons assign different formatting styles to the selected text in the selection-service.
+Only one button can be selected at a time.
+The buttons are arranged in a single row and include heading styles, paragraph, quote, code, bullet list, and numbered list.
+The toggle buttons update to reflect the style of the selected text when the selection changes.
+The selection-service provides a method to retrieve the style of the selected text.
+# MarkdownCode > components > toolbar > preferences > GPT section
+- GPT-section handles GPT service configuration.
+- Buttons have icons, not text.
+- Supports key and model actions.
+- Key button opens 'open-ai configuration dialog' with key icon.
+- Model is a combobox to select default model for open-ai requests.
+- Combobox is populated from gpt-service.
+- Initial value and changes are saved to gpt-service.
+# MarkdownCode > components > toolbar > preferences > open-ai configuration dialog
+The open-ai configuration dialog is used to edit settings.
+It has a title, description, and an input box for the api-key.
+The current api-key is retrieved and displayed.
+There are "Cancel" and "OK" buttons at the bottom.
+# MarkdownCode > components > toolbar > preferences > view section
+The view-section component configures the app's appearance.
+Buttons have icon-only content.
+It supports theme, font, and font size selection.
+These values are linked to the theme-service.
+# MarkdownCode > components > body > editor
+- Editor component uses monaco editor npm package to display markdown text.
+- Text for editor is retrieved from project service on load.
+- Theme, font, and font-size retrieved from theme-service and applied to editor.
+- Project service monitored for text changes.
+- User changes saved to project service and position-tracking service updated.
+- Cursor movement triggers update of currently selected line.
+- Monaco editor always occupies all available space.